 Curriculum.
-Our classes adhere to a defined curriculum intended to help fencers learn to fence according to their goals and interests, which may change over time.
+Our classes adhere to a defined, proprietary curriculum intended to help fencers learn to fence according to their goals and interests, which may change over time.
 The curriculum is a guideline that each coach in the club will interpret and apply, combined with their own training and experience, to individual athletes.
 A fencer may begin the sport without plans of being competitive; at some point, however, they may decide to move from recreational and "fitness" fencing to competition.
 Or, a fencer may decide to try a new weapon to change completely or just to experiment with another aspect of fencing.

 For each scenario, we work with the individual to help set goals, adapt and change as they grow and learn, and get the most benefit out of their fencing experience.